High Surf Advisory issued for Chukchi Sea Coast by NWS - NewsBreak

 Wind Advisory issued for Jefferson by NWS

-Effective: 2022-11-21 11:00:00 EST Expires: 2022-11-21 21:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-11-21 18:36:00 EST Expires: 2022-11-21 21:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Jefferson WIND ADVISORY REMAINS IN EFFECT FROM 11 AM TO 9 PM EST MONDAY * WHAT...Southwest winds 25 to 35 mph with gusts up to 50 mph expected. * WHERE...Jefferson county. * WHEN...From 11 AM to 9 PM EST Monday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Jefferson WIND ADVISORY REMAINS IN EFFECT UNTIL 9 PM EST THIS EVENING * WHAT...Southwest winds 25 to 35 mph with gusts up to 50 mph. * WHERE...Jefferson county. * WHEN...Until 9 PM EST this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

 weather.gov